 am Meena from Anaipatty Village Nilakottai Taluk, Tamil Nadu.I want to share my experience with FVTRS.
-I had dropped out of school after the 9th grade and had no formal training or education.
-My parents wanted me to marry my uncle, but I didn't agree and decided to work instead.
-Eventually, I got married to my husband, Saravanan, and we have two children.
+I had dropped out of school after the 9th standard.
+My parents wanted me to marry a person at very young age, but I didn't agree and decided to work instead.
+Eventually, I got married to Saravanan whom I liked, and we have two children.